maria-hampel/hpc-workspace-v2/README.md

 - [ ] migrate and check/correct/add documentation, guides and man pages
 - [ ] test with more compilers and distributions
 - [ ] do real live tests
-- [ ] define and implement new DB formart
+- [ ] define and implement new DB format

 ## Input and ideas and contributions needed